davidshq-contribute/open-semantic-search/docs/doc/modules/README.md

 - **[Web services (REST-API)](../admin/rest-api)**: Available via standard network protocol HTTP and waiting until you (i.e. using the web admin interface) or another service (i.e. using the REST-API) demands actions like crawling a directory or a webpage and starting this actions
 - **[Queue manager (Celery on RabbitMQ)](../admin/queue/README.md)**: Managing task queue and starting of text extraction, analysis, data enrichment and indexing jobs by the right balance of parallel workers
 - **[Scheduler](../admin/config/scheduler)**: Managing starting of scheduled indexing jobs.
 This can be crontab for Cron starting the command line tools.
-  Config: /etc/cron.d/open-semantic-search
+  Config: `/etc/cron.d/open-semantic-search`

 # Document processing, extract, transform, load (ETL) and enhancing by data enrichment and data analysis

-How (new) data is handled by this components and [ETL (extract, transform, load), document processing, data analysis and data enrichment](../../open-semantic-etl):
+How (new) data is handled by these components and [ETL (extract, transform, load), document processing, data analysis and data enrichment](../../open-semantic-etl):

 * A user manually or a Cron daemon automatically from time to time starts a command
 * The command line tools or the web API getting this command starts a ETL (extract, transform, load), data analysis and data enrichment chain to import, analyze and index data
-* A input plugin or [connector](../admin/connectors) (i.e. the connector for the file system or the connector for a website) reads from its datasource
+* An input plugin or [connector](../admin/connectors) (i.e. the connector for the file system or the connector for a website) reads from its datasource
 * The connectors, an Apache Tika parser, or a file format based data converter or extractor extracts data from the given document or file format
 * The ETL framework calls all configured [enhancer plugins for data enrichment](../data_enrichment) to get additional analysis for the data or annotations to this data from a CMS.
 * The output storage plugin or indexer index the text and metadata to the Solr index or to the [Elastic Search index](../../etl/elastic_search), so all other tools can search this data